Many of the questions my daughters are asking lately are somehow related to the marriage relationship or about becoming a wife.

 Biblical submission is the voluntary act of obeying God’s word first, then your husband’s.

 So, if what your husband asks of you or does to you is in violation to God’s word, wisely consider seeking truth.
-Sometimes truth is painful.
-Sometimes truth is messy.
+Sometimes truth is painful and messy.
 Sometimes truth brings worse before it brings better.
 But it is always right; it is always best.

 Divorce should be taken off the table, but purity before the Lord should never be compromised.